DinoVukelic/New-Graph-for-Data-Extraction/README.md

                             End If
                             On Error GoTo 0

-                            ' Debug the row14 cell
                             Debug.Print "    row14=[" & CStr(cellValue) & "]"

                             ' Safely parse the time (returns 0 if invalid) numericTime = SafeParseTime(cellValue)

-                            ' If > 0, it's a valid time
                             If numericTime > 0 Then
                                 Debug.Print "    numericTime recognized: " & numericTime

-                                ' Add to the correct category
                                 For Each category In machineCategories.Keys
                                     If cleanMachineName = machineCategories(category) Then
                                         machineTimes(category).Add numericTime